The Base (neo-Nazi group): Recruitment strategies

 The group is active across the United States, and it is also active in Canada.
 Before his identity was revealed in January 2020, Nazzaro, known online as "Roman Wolf" and "Norman Spear", was personally involved in active recruitment, with the aim of forming cells in Europe, South Africa and Australia.

 The Base has recruited members by using iFunny, a meme social media website.
 In secure chat forums, Vice noted members designing memes to spread as propaganda.

 Propaganda from a The Base training camp near Spokane, Washington was posted in August 2019.

 In late 2019 and early 2020, secret recordings were made of some of The Base's recruitment activities.
 The tapes include its attempts to recruit several Australians, including a 17-year-old and a Western Australian man, Dean Smith, who ran for parliament for Pauline Hanson's One Nation party.
 Another Australian who went by the name of Volkskrieger was a key person in the recruitment drive, which focused on finding people with legal access to firearms and security licences.

 Activities

-Anti-Semitic activities
+Antisemitic activities

 Richard Tobin and The Base were linked to synagogue vandalism in Racine, Wisconsin, and Hancock, Michigan, which occurred a day apart in September 2019.
 Court documents allege that Tobin organized the vandalism, then named the two members of The Base who he assigned to vandalize the synagogues.
 Tobin called the event "Operation Kristallnacht".

-Yousef O. Barasneh, a Neo-Nazi Arab whose father immigrated from Amman, spray-painted swastikas and other anti-Semitic symbols and slogans on Beth Israel Sinai Congregation in the city of Racine, Wisconsin, sometime between September 15 and 23, 2019.
+Yousef O. Barasneh, a Neo-Nazi Arab whose father immigrated from Amman, spray-painted swastikas and other antisemitic symbols and slogans on Beth Israel Sinai Congregation in Racine, Wisconsin, sometime between September 15 and 23, 2019.